The Divergence Borel-Cantelli Lemma revisited: Introduction

 The upshot is that for a $\limsup$ set $E_{\infty} $ to have full measure we must be able to locally ``trim'' the associated sets $E_i$ so that the resulting trimmed subsets are quasi-independent on average and the sum of their measures diverges.

 It turns outs that the sufficiency part of the Theorem~\ref{opensets} can be made more general.
 In particular, the doubling condition can be altogether dropped.
-The following is a local variant of the (standard) divergence Borel-Cantelli Lemma which allows us to deduce full measure rather than just positive measure.
+The following is a local variant of the (standard) divergence Borel--Cantelli Lemma which allows us to deduce full measure rather than just positive measure.